 Former Railroad Right-of-Way Creates Challenging Trail Alignment

-Out of these alternative alignments, two options were identified as feasible and Dallas County Conservation Board began to move forward with property acquisition and fundraising for the preferred alignment.
-During that time, we provided easement plats, reviewed funding applications, and developed construction cost opinions for each of the five planned phases.
-Our team also completed Countersigned Categorical Exclusion documentation which resulted in NEPA clearance for the proposed trail route.
+Two options were identified as feasible of these nine alternative alignments, and the Dallas County Conservation Board began to move forward with property acquisition and fundraising for the preferred alignment.
+During that time, our team provided easement plats, reviewed funding applications, and developed construction cost opinions for each of the five planned phases.
+Our team also completed Countersigned Categorical Exclusion documentation, resulting in NEPA clearance for the proposed trail route.

 Our team continues to assist the Dallas County Conservation Board as they move forward with the remaining property acquisition while additional funds are secured.
 Donations are still being accepted and can be made directly to Dallas County Conservation online.
 When completed, this new connection of these two major trails will create an 86-mile-loop and a 118-mile-loop, providing central Iowa trail users with more options.